 GRAPHIC-Take Five: In sickness and in health

-A leap in coronavirus cases in Hubei gave markets pause - for all of 24 hours.
+A leap in coronavirus cases in Hubei gave markets pause, for all of 24 hours.
 Then attention shifted back to the global case-count and the rally resumed.
 But while investors are focused on containment, the world's second-biggest economy is idling.
-President Xi Jinping may have urged officials to refrain from "more restrictive measures," to limit the economic fallout but that's happening anyway.
+President Xi Jinping may have urged officials to refrain from "more restrictive measures," to limit the economic fallout, but that's happening anyway.
 Steel mills lack supplies for want of drivers.
-Empty restaurants are throwing out food, while out at sea, freighters are scrambling to re-route perishables, including several hundred containers of chilled chicken feet.
-Automaker GAC allows only half its employees to work each day at its Guangzhou headquarters, and it's a similar story at many other firms.
+Empty restaurants are throwing out food.
+Out at sea, freighters are scrambling to re-route perishables, including several hundred containers of chilled chicken feet.
+Automaker GAC allows only half its employees to work each day at its Guangzhou headquarters, and it's a similar story at many other companies.

-Hope rests on the central bank, which has shaved 10 basis points off the interest rate on reverse repurchase agreements.
-A trillion yuan in reverse repos mature on Monday - a chance for the PBOC to keep money markets awash with cash.
-That money could become even cheaper should the benchmark lending rate be cut again on Feb.
-20. So virus or no virus, Chinese shares which have almost recouped last Monday's falls, could continue to cruise higher.
+Much focus is on the central bank, which cut the interest rate on its medium-term lending on Monday.
+That move is expected to precede a reduction in the country's benchmark loan prime rate that will be announced on Thursday, lowering borrowing costs and easing financial strains on companies.

+The measures boosted Chinese stocks, which ended higher on Monday, reversing all of their early plunge triggered by the coronavirus outbreak.

 -Stranded tankers, full storage tanks: coronavirus leads to crude glut in China